-Once you’ve decided to construct a shipping container home, there are several key items you need to start thinking about and planning for.
+Once you’ve had most of your preliminary questions answered and have committed to building a container home, there are several key items you need to start thinking about and planning for.

 It is essential that you carefully consider and devote adequate time to each of these elements of your plan.
 Adequately preparing in advance will decrease stress as you move forward.